-From efficacy to efficiency
+From Efficacy to Efficiency

 Technique enables us to initiate significant modifications in our skiing motor behavior, thereby assuming the role of homo technicus, whereby we are responsible for the technical evolution itself.
 In postmodern skiing, we consider not only the level of efficacy of a technical system, but also its efficiency as a guideline for evaluating our technical progress.